Buster Mathis Jr.

 Buster Mathis Jr. (born March 25, 1970) is an American former professional boxer who competed in the heavyweight division.
+He held the regional IBF-USBA Heavyweight title, winning the belt in 1994, making two successful defenses until losing to Lou Savarese in 1996.

 Early life

 Mathis Jr. was the son of Buster Mathis, a heavyweight boxer from the 1960s.
 The senior Mathis had been invited to the 1964 Tokyo Olympics, and was a contender with fights against champions Muhammad Ali and Joe Frazier.
 Mathis Jr. was a heavy man and took up boxing because he was bullied as a child until the age of 14, and also for the benefit of losing extra weight.
 Mathis Jr. attended Grandville Public Schools in Grandville, Michigan, from 1979 until he graduated in 1988.